How Do I Sell My Concrete Business?

 Step Three: Negotiate Offers

 In most cases, we're able to get multiple offers when selling a concrete business.
 This gives us more leverage when negotiating.
 It normally takes a few months to get offers and then we'll negotiate the best terms that we can that work for both buyer and seller.
-Once you have an accepted offer than you will enter the due diligence phase where you provide more information to substantiate the information about the business.
+Once you have an accepted offer then you will enter the due diligence phase where you provide more information to substantiate the information about the business.
 After that, an attorney representing the buyer and seller will negotiate the purchase and sale agreement.
 We'll assist in keeping the deal on track and moving forward.
 On average it takes 6 to 9 months to close the deal from start to finish.

 We have Brokers throughout the Northeast from the Philadelphia area to the Boston Area, and everything in between including NJ, CT, and NY.
 We help owners sell their construction businesses with annual revenues ranging from $600,000 to $30 million.
 If you are ready for a confidential consultation, please fill out our seller registration, or call (888) 750-5950.